Vankelv/Vankelv/README.md

 ### Hi there!
-I'm Kelvin Klutse 👋
+I'm Kelvin Vidzah 👋

-### Hello, I'm Kelvin Samuel Klutse, a passionate frontend web developer specializing in HTML, CSS, Bootstrap, JavaScript and React.js.
+### Hello, I'm Kelvin Samuel Vidzah, a passionate frontend web developer specializing in HTML, CSS, Bootstrap, JavaScript and React.js.
 I have a strong foundation in these technologies and enjoy creating visually stunning and user-friendly web interfaces.